-- · 60% stock options - 40% PUs
+- 60% stock options - 40% PUs

-The Compensation Committee believes that denominating all of the NEOs long-term incentives in the form of equity awards strengthens the alignment with stockholders and enhances the risk/reward relationship between equity awards and economic opportunity for the NEOs.
-Company stock price appreciation directly impacts the realized value of the equity awards, and for the PUs, the number of shares that may be earned.
+The Compensation Committee believes denominating all of the NEOs' long-term incentives in the form of equity awards strengthens the alignment with stockholders and enhances the risk/reward relationship between actual awards and economic opportunity.
+Company stock price appreciation directly impacts the actual value of the equity awards, and for the PUs, the number of shares that may be earned.